 What’s bad about the law?

-The biggest problem with Tennessee’s law is the exemption for processors owned by a bank.
-Essentially, large processors don’t have to comply with the disclosure, meaning they can continue to mask the true costs of processing.
+The biggest problem with Tennessee’s law is that processors owned by a bank are exempt.
+Basically, large processors don’t have to comply with the disclosure, meaning they can continue to mask the true costs of processing.
 Those processors now have a competitive advantage built into law.
-It’s more difficult for businesses to accurately compare processing costs between a company that has to disclose the effective rate, and one that doesn’t.
+As such, it’s more difficult for businesses to accurately compare processing costs between a company that has to disclose the effective rate, and one that doesn’t.

 Why don’t bank-owned processors have to disclose the effective rate?

-The original proposed bill required all processors to disclose the effective rate, but the Tennessee Bankers Association successfully lobbied for an exclusion to apply to bank-owned processing companies.
+The original proposed bill required all processors to disclose the effective rate.
+However, the Tennessee Bankers Association successfully lobbied for an exclusion to apply to bank-owned processing companies.
 This includes the likes of Bank of America Merchant Services (owned by Bank of America), Wells Fargo Merchant Services (owned by Wells Fargo), Chase Paymentech (owned by JP Morgan Chase), and others.

 What happens if a processor doesn’t disclose the effective rate?